 Age-Related Macular Degeneration (AMD) is the leading cause of severe vision loss in adults over age 50.
 This eye disease occurs when there are changes to the macula, a small portion of the retina that is located on the inside back layer of the eye.
 AMD is a loss of central vision that can occur in two forms: “dry” or atrophic and “wet” or exudative.

-“Pink eye” itself is not a medical diagnosis and can be anyone of many conditions that makes the eye get red or pink.
+“Pink eye” itself is not a medical diagnosis and can be any one of many conditions that make the eye get red or pink.
 “Pink Eye” can be caused by many things: bacteria, viruses, allergens, irritants, dryness, or a number of other things.
 There is not one individual treatment for “Pink Eye” because a treatment plan will depend on the cause.

 These are both serious conditions that can lead to blindness if left untreated or undiagnosed.
-Typically, the symptoms of these are bright flashes of light upon eye movement, sudden increased number of "floaters" in the vision or a black "veil" that comes up or down in the vision.
+Typically, the symptoms of these are bright flashes of light upon eye movement, a suddenly increased number of "floaters" in the vision, or a black "veil" that comes up or down in the vision.
 If you have these symptoms, please contact our office immediately.

-An inflammation of the middle layer of the eye, which includes the iris (colored part of the eye) and adjacent tissue, known as the ciliary body.
-If untreated, it can cause permanent damage and loss of vision from the development of glaucoma, cataract or retinal edema.
+Inflammation of the middle layer of the eye, which includes the iris (colored part of the eye) and adjacent tissue, known as the ciliary body.
+If untreated, it can cause permanent damage and loss of vision from the development of glaucoma, cataract, or retinal edema.
 It usually responds well to treatment; however, there may be a tendency for the condition to recur.